equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 As this topic is quite extensive article is separated in following
 sections:

-1. Bounded Contexts general theory
+1. What are Bounded Contexts
 2. Bounded Contexts via Interface Objects (theory around my solution)
 3. Example Rails code
 4. Summary